mawrkus/js-unit-testing-guide/README.md

 ### ✨ Don't write unnecessary expectations

-Remember, unit tests are a design specification of how a certain _behaviour_ should work, not a list of observations of everything the code happens to do.
+Remember, unit tests are a design specification of how a certain _behaviour_ should work, not a list of observations of everything the code happens to do:

 **:(**